• ABOUT US

 “Given that one of the detainees was transferred for mandatory psychiatric treatment, we refrain from disclosing that person’s initials,” the police official added.

-Siradze said participants in the Rustaveli Avenue protests — despite being small in number — blocked traffic lanes, disrupting the movement of vehicles near the Parliament building.
+Siradze said participants in the Rustaveli Avenue protests — despite being small in number — blocked traffic lanes, disrupting the movement of vehicles near the parliament building.
 He also noted that some demonstrators wore face coverings, which constitutes an administrative offense under current legislation.

 The Interior Ministry emphasized that it had issued multiple public warnings and official statements regarding compliance with the law and had repeatedly urged demonstrators to avoid obstructing traffic.
 Despite these instructions, protesters refused to comply with police orders and continued unlawful actions.